 In an online photography forum, someone suggested using the Raspberry Pi, a mini-computer which had only been released a few years earlier.
 It didn’t quite meet all my criteria, but it looked like a feasible homebrewed digital picture frame with the option of a future upgrade.

 So I went on a long journey to put together the right soft- and hardware mix.

-Many people have made this project possible through ideas, instructions and forum advice and in the spirit of reducing the pain for people with similar ambitions, I have outlined on this blog the critical steps for the setup.
+Many people have made this project possible through ideas, instructions, and forum advice.
+In the spirit of reducing the pain for people with similar ambitions, I have outlined on this blog the critical steps for the setup.

 Let’s get to work